VSpaceCode/vscode-which-key/README.md

 > This is marked as experimental and the config is subject to change.

 This allows conditional execution of bindings.
-Currently, it only supports condition on the `when` passed from shortcut and `languageId` of the active editor.
-It reuses the similar structure to the `bindings` type.
-The property `key` in a binding item is reused to represent the condition.
-The condition can be thought of as a key-value pair serialized into a string.
+Currently, it only supports conditions on the `when` passed from shortcut and `languageId` of the active editor.

+- It reuses the similar structure to the `bindings` type.
+- The property `key` in a binding item is reused to represent the condition.
+- The condition can be thought of as a key-value pair serialized into a string.

 As an example, a condition in json like